Mihai1389/number_request_database/readme.txt

+Through the application, I make a request to query a number entered in an input, if the number is present in the database, the application returns a text "Pass" otherwise "404 Not Found"

-if you want to run the next program, follow the next steps
+Do you want to use it?

+please follow the next steps

 mkdir file location

 #set CD on your file
 cd file location